Fair Decisions Despite Imperfect Predictions: Introduction

 \section{Introduction}

 The use of machine learning models to assist consequential decision making---where decisions have significant consequences for individuals---is becoming common in a variety of critical applications.
-For example, in pretrial release decisions, a judge may consult a learned model of the probability of recidivism to decide whether to grant bail or not.
+We start by revisiting some common settings of consequential decisions that may be (partially) automated.
+In pretrial release decisions, a judge may consult a learned model of the probability of recidivism to decide whether to grant bail or not.
 In loan decisions, a bank may decide whether or not to offer a loan based on learned estimates of the credit default probability.
 In fraud detection, an insurance company may flag suspicious claims based on a machine learning model'{}s predicted probability that the claim is fraudulent.
 In all these scenarios, the goal of the decision maker (bank, law court, or insurance company) may be to take decisions that maximize a given utility function.
-In contrast, the goal of the machine learning model is solely to provide an accurate prediction of the outcome, referred to as (ground truth) label.
+Since such a utility is a function of the entire policy, rather than an individual loss term for each prediction in isolation, it may encode preferences that go beyond merely ``correct or incorrect'' for a predictive classification task.
+For example, the utility may accommodate various fairness and diversity considerations, or enforce actions that could improve the wellbeing of certain individuals and groups in the long run---even when such actions are not warranted by the directly observed outcomes.
+In contrast, the goal of a supervised predictive machine learning model is solely to provide accurate predictions given the available training set, typically under the implicit assumption that the training data is an i.i.d.\ sample from the distribution encountered during test time.
+Such a simplistic approach, which we refer to as \emph{learning to predict}, ignores that once decisions are based on these predictions, they may interact with the data collection or have direct impact on the underlying distribution relevant during deployment \citep{perdomo2020performative}.